Media in Red Deer, Alberta

 This is a list of media in Red Deer, Alberta.

 Radio

 Television

 Until August 2009, Red Deer was served by a local television station, CHCA-TV channel 6, carrying programming from Canada's E! network.
 CHCA closed on August 31, 2009 due to economic troubles endured by its parent company, Canwest.

 All of the city's other television services are rebroadcasters of stations from Edmonton.
-Red Deer is not designated as a mandatory market for digital television conversion.
+Red Deer is not designated as a mandatory market for digital television conversion, although all of the rebroadcasters are now full converted over to Digital Television as of November 2023.